Podcasts & RSS Feeds

 MIKE HAMMOND: And I think gun owners will, A, by mobilized and, B, succeed in probably killing all gun controls as a result of it.

 COHEN: Because he says the only way to keep gun control legislation from overreaching is to stop it before it passes.
 For NPR News, I'm Jeff Cohen, in Hartford.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.